Jjsnaxx/WindowsDefenderHomeLab/README.md

 Ransomeware Protection: Here, you can choose to enable controlled folder access.
 This protects memory, files, and folders from unauthorized changes. <br/>
 <img src="https://i.imgur.com/QzlISjw.png" height="80%" width="80%" alt="Ransomeware Protection"/>
 </p>

+<h2>Post-Lab lessons learnt</h2>

+First ever lab (I have ever shared) DONE.
+I think learning how to navigate Github, creating a repository as well as learning how to use markdown text was probably the most challenging bit.
+Windows Anti-virus is definitely a great option to ensure your computer data is safe asssuming its configured properly.
+Learnt how to update threat definitions and perform a custom scan on a specific folder.

 <!--
  ```diff